Wind power in Asia

 Wind power in Asia is an important component in the Asian energy industry and one of the key sources of renewable energy in the region.
-As of April 2016, the installed capacity of wind power in Asia (excluding the Middle East) totalled 175,831 MW.
-Asia is the fastest growing region in terms of wind energy, having increased its installed capacity by 33,858 MW in 2005 (a 24% increase over 2014).
-China, with 145,362 MW of installed capacity, is the world's largest generator of electricity from wind energy.
-India is the second largest in Asia with an installed capacity of 25,088 MW.
-Other key countries include Japan (1,394 MW), Taiwan (188 MW), South Korea (173 MW) and the Philippines (33 MW).
+As of 2024, the installed capacity of wind power in Asia (excluding the Middle East) totalled 1,135 GW.
+Asia is the fastest growing region in terms of wind energy, increased its installed capacity by a 10% yearly rate and holding 75% of the global market share.
+China, with 520,600 MW of installed capacity, is the world's largest generator of electricity from wind energy.
+India is the second largest in Asia with an installed capacity of 48,156 MW.
+Other key countries include Japan (5,877 MW), Vietnam (5,038 MW), Taiwan (3,037 MW), and South Korea (2,264 MW).